How to Make Your 3D Rapid Prototypes Processes

 This type of prototyping uses a laser to sinter power method.
 This method can work in both metal and plastic prototypes.
 A major strength of this method is that parts can be manufactured using complex geometrics which would be otherwise difficult to do so.

 The surface finish is however rough and it may require more work to complete it.
 Its strength is not very good compared to SLA printed parts.
-The powder should be kept at elevated temperature.
+The powder should be kept at elevated temperatures.
 Additional support structures may not be required since the excess powder in each layer acts as support.

 The semi-finished parts should be cured in an oven to fuse the metal powder into a solid when they are removed from the build chamber.
 This method can be used to print many parts at a go.
 However, these parts aren’t as strong as SLS parts which are fully welded.
 The technology is still under development and it’s expected to be cost-effective compared to earlier technologies.